Kong/google-marketplace-kong-app/README.md

 # Image updates

-To update the Kong CE version running in the application, you can update the image used to run it.
+To update the Kong version running in the application, you can update the image used to run it.

 **WARNING**: This assumes only patch updates (eg. 0.13.0 to 0.13.1), since